-- Water Filter – In case you want to fill up water during your shore days, the Grayl Water Filter is handy and is easy to use like a french press.
+- Water Filter – If you want to fill up water during your shore days, the Grayl Water Filter is handy and is easy to use like a french press.

 - 2 Kindles – We got some reading done on our days at sea!
-We ended up reading a couple hours every day and didn’t end up needing our charger.
+We ended up reading a couple of hours every day and didn’t end up needing our charger.

 - Water / Soft Drinks – Each person was allowed a 12-pack of water or soft drinks.
 We brought Diet Coke, of course.
 If you only drink bottled water, I suggest you bring your own.
 If you don’t mind, you can always use the filter above.

 - Wine – Our ship allowed one bottle of wine per person.
 Since we didn’t purchase the alcohol package, we brought the two that came in our wine club subscription!

 - Phones – Don’t forget your phone charger!

 - Cameras – We brought our Canon 5D Mark III, 35 mm / 1.4 L lens, and 70-200 / 2.8L lens.
 We also brought our Canon G7X, which use primarily for vlogs.